j1sk1ss/CordellCompiler/docs/src/changelog/README.md

 ----------------------------------------

+### Documentation update
+LIR part now is more complex then it was earlier, that's why I start documentation sync process.

+### Major refactoring
+With custom memmory manager, it's really simple to fix memleaks in entier project.
+Also, for better code reading in future, I spend some time to make large code refactoring.

 ### Fixes in inline function
 Now inline operation will copy not only variables, now it copies arrays with array elements (if array is local and placed in stack).
 Also, now SSA renames arrays (local arrays) in same way as it works with variables.
 Additional function for array's symtable copy function implemented.